toastts/data_structures_algorithms/graph-analyser/README.md

 # Graphs

-Throughout this project our team implemented the graph data structure consisting of series of points that share relation to one another, represented by edges.
-We also implemented many functions utilizing the properties of graphs that explored through this project.
+implementations of graphs and functions using the properties of graphs

 ## Prerequisites